-D-Mannose effectiveness depends on the type of bacteria responsible for the infection.
-Indeed, not all bacterial lectins are sensitive to the action of this sugar.
+D-Mannose effectiveness depends on the type of bacteria which are responsible for the infection as not all bacterial lectins are sensitive to its action.

 Type 1 lectins sensitive to D-Mannose are of 2 types: